Home Aviation Repositioning & Deadhead Fees

 Watch for

-Positioning rate higher than billed rate
+Positioning rate above billed rate

 Good sign